 Gran Canaria – the white beaches of Maspalomas

-Gran Canaria is something like the queen of the Canarian Islands and probably also spectacular in every respect.
-With big hotel complexes that satisfy everybody’s taste, with an excellent infrastructure and specially with the snow-white beaches of Maspalomas.
+Gran Canaria is something like the queen of the Canary Islands and probably spectacular in every respect.
+With large hotel complexes that satisfy everyone’s taste, with an excellent infrastructure and above all with the snow-white beaches of Maspalomas.

-Here, it is sometimes a little louder and more turbulent than on some of the neighbouring islands, but those who say “yes” to life are exactly right here.
+Here it is sometimes a bit louder and more turbulent than on some neighboring islands, but who says “yes” to life, is exactly right here.
 And there are also a few quiet spots away from the tourist boom.

 A jewel in the sea and dunes

-Gran Canaria has always been a favourite destination for holidaymakers who want to take time out under the southern sun.
-Over the years, crowned and uncrowned heads, artists, industrialists or simply people like you and me have come here.
+Gran Canaria has always been a favorite destination for vacationers who want to take a break under the southern sun.
+In the course of time, crowned and uncrowned heads, artists, industrialists or simply people like you and me came.
 They all spent some time relaxing on Gran Canaria, and one of those who fell in love with the big island on the doorstep of Africa was the pianist and conductor Justus Frantz.

-On Monte León near Maspalomas he bought a finca with a flowering garden, fruit trees and vines.
-Frantz was an enthusiastic advertiser for the scenic beauty of Gran Canaria and one day even convinced the German Chancellor Helmut Schmidt.
+On Monte León near Maspalomas, he purchased a finca with a flourishing garden, fruit trees and vines.
+Frantz was an enthusiastic advertiser for the scenic beauty of Gran Canaria, and one day he even convinced the German Chancellor Helmut Schmidt.
 He was his guest there.

 The “sounding silence” away from tourism

 “This is a landscape like Bach’s organ music.
-Clearly structured and without any frills”.
-The musician from Germany could appreciate the silence of this island.
-He felt it to be a “resounding silence”, hardly thinking of the atmosphere that is characteristic of the tourist strongholds on this island.
+Clearly structured and without any frills.”
+The musician from Germany could gain a lot from the silence of this island.
+He felt it as “sounding silence”, hardly thinking of the atmosphere that is characteristic of the tourist strongholds on this island.

 Justus Frantz found his paradise, which he called “Casa de los musicos”, in the hinterland of Maspalomas.
-There, where there are a few green hills, where Monte León greets from afar, where donkeys, goats and chickens stroll around a pond and where it smells of the blossoms of oranges and mangos.
+There, where there are a few green hills, where Monte León greets from the distance, where donkeys, goats and chickens walk around a pond and where it smells of the blossoms of oranges and mangos.